sanskrit/raw_etexts_english/blogs/manasataramgini/2011-12-03_the-moon-on-the-waves.md

 +++
-title = "The moon on thexa0waves"
+title = "The moon on the waves"

 +++
 We had a lengthy conversation.
 She smiled, and said: After all the